ln-markets/docs.lnmarkets.com/src/faq/app.md

 ## What are the trading fees?

-Your trading fee depends on the Tier in which you belong.
+Your opening and closing fee depend on the Tier in which you belong.
 The higher your trading volume, the lower your trading fees.
 Check your Profile to know your Tier.

 ## How are computed fees?